-Down the tip of the Mornington Peninsula, about a 90-minute scoot from Melbourne, you’ll find one of Victoria’s true coastal gems – Portsea Golf Club.
-Perched right near the beach and surrounded by dunes, this 18-hole beauty serves up a round that’s as scenic as it is strategic.
+Down at the very tip of the Mornington Peninsula, about a 90-minute drive from Melbourne, sits one of Victoria’s true coastal gems — Portsea Golf Club.
+Perched on the dunes and just a short stroll from the beach, this 18-hole course blends natural beauty with strategic design, offering a round that’s as scenic as it is challenging.

-It’s the kinda place where every hole has a bit of bite – not unfair, just enough to keep you honest.
-You’ve got tee options for all types (White, Yellow, Blue, Red), so whether you’re feeling brave or just here for a cruisy knock, there’s a setup that’ll suit.
+Every hole has a bit of bite — not unfair, just enough to keep you honest.
+With four tee options (White, Yellow, Blue, and Red), the course caters to everyone from first-timers to scratch golfers looking for a test.

-The layout’s proper fun – up and down hills, a few blind shots, tight tree lines, and views that’ll make you forget you’re 3-putting again.
-Greens roll true, fairways are mint, and if you find the bunkers… well, you’ll get to know ’em.
+The layout is a rollercoaster of elevation changes, blind shots, and ocean glimpses that’ll make you forget about that last three-putt.
+The fairways are lush, the greens roll true, and the bunkers… well, you’ll get to know them.
 We spent more time in there than a kid on school holidays.

 Location: Relph Avenue, Portsea, VIC, Australia